 Albert Bonici was a well spoken business man and never brash or full of himself.
 Bill Dargarno, who worked in the same office as Albert, noted that his boss wouldn’t raise his voice though he knew how to read Albert’s expressions after frustration when there was a cancellation or a promise not kept.
 Albert Bonici who was good to his word with a gentleman’s handshake, was unrelenting and expected compensation when various agencies and managers sometimes made it impossible for MDE “Modern Dance Entertainment” [spearheaded by spouse Betty Bonici] to deliver the advertised goods to music fans in Scotland.

 There were those who may have resented being on the receiving end besides some envious of his stronghold in the north of Scotland but he was to be respected for his business dealings.
 His detractors who claim that Bonici took advantage or limited performances by his exclusive booking contracts, did not like that Albert Bonici controlled who managed events with popular groups like the Beatles and the Rolling Stones on tour.
 However, respected English promoter/managers like Brian Epstein knew that his acts would be looked after with Albert at the helm of LCB Agency.
 One author who wrote that AA Bonici was just “lucky” to sign the Beatles, misjudged a promoter who had been lining up acts for 8 years before signing the Liverpool group [which was followed by several of Epstein’s best acts].
 It was Albert’s perseverance, intelligence, and ability to visualize how to achieve his goals that brought Albert success with several of his projects though he experienced failure in earlier ventures.
-Albert become more cautious with expenditures after an early gamble with a perfume venture that led to bankruptcy, but he continued reinvest his earnings which resulted in a successful career in the entertainment business. https://scotbeat.wordpress.com/2014/02/14/17/
+Albert become more cautious with his expenditures when a perfume venture led to bankruptcy after encountering problems in distribution.
+However, he continued reinvest for the family and shareholders, which resulted in a successful career in the entertainment business. https://scotbeat.wordpress.com/2014/02/14/17/

 In The Beatles In Scotland, Ken McNab describes him as “a silver-tongued, silver haired, second-generation Scottish-Italian who established himself as Scotland’s principal pop promoter”[http://www.birlinn.co.uk/The-Beatles-in-Scotland-9781846972386.html].
 As his reputation grew, industry people knew that Bonici was a good choice to promote groups in Scotland and were glad to sign with him.